 The Eisai Assistance Program provides information to patients and healthcare professionals regarding the patient’s insurance benefits for coverage of FYCOMPA®.
 In addition, our agents can also provide information relating to payor-specific policies for the coverage of FYCOMPA®, information regarding billing and coding requirements, and answer questions regarding financial assistance options.
-Call the Eisai Assistance Program today for all of your billing, coding, coverage, and financial assistance needs.
+Call the Eisai Assistance Program today for all of your billing, coding, coverage, and financial assistance questions.

 Eisai has created the FYCOMPA® Patient Assistance Program for customers who need assistance paying for FYCOMPA®.
 This program provides FYCOMPA® at no or low cost to financially needy patients who meet program eligibility criteria.
-Here is a sample description:

 Healthcare providers can call the FYCOMPA® Patient Assistance Program at 1-855-EISAI-4-U (1-855-347-2448).
 Hours of operation are Monday to Friday 8 am to 5 pm ET.

 Eisai reserves the right, at its sole discretion, to discontinue the Patient Assistance Program or change the qualifications at any time.
 All patient information remains confidential.
 Product supply for the program depends upon availability.